ringcentral/ringcentral-javascript/README.md

 }
 ```

+### Put all imports at the top of file

+> Reason: it's improve file navigation

 ### Do not use ```with``` statement

 Do not use ```with``` statement - it cause of confusing and bad maintainable code